RichardLitt/standard-readme/README.md

 **Status:** Required.
 **Requirements:**
 - Must link to all Markdown sections in the file.
-- Must not have a Markdown header, `####`, but must be in bold, on it's own line.
-- Must start with the next section; do not include the title.
+- Must start with the next section; do not include the title or Table of Contents headings.

 #### Security
 **Status**: Optional.